zazer0/inspect_proxmox/README.md

 QEMU, the virtualization library used by Proxmox, allows you to snapshot a running virtual machine, including the running processes.
 See [snapshots.py](./src/proxmoxsandbox/experimental/snapshots.py) for example tools that use this.

+## Sample eval

+See [ctf4.py](./src/proxmoxsandbox/experimental/ctf4.py) for an example capture-the-flag eval with:

+- A VM for the agent
+- A victim VM which the agent must hack into and obtain the root password

 ## Identifying created resources